Jack Welch: Criticism

 Twenty years later, the company's market capitalization was only $200 billion, a decrease of ~55%, and Welch refused to discuss its decline, other than noting much of the decline had resulted from investments in real estate, and that his immediate, handpicked successor Jeff Immelt had to deal with the after effects of the September 11, 2001 terrorist attack.
 The New York Times published a critical article in 2017, noting GE's stock price as overvalued under Welch because of the growth of the financial services sector, as well as describing the amalgamated corporation's decline in 16 years under Immelt, who likewise was one of the country's highest-paid managers and eventually sold off two of Welch's largest acquisitions, NBCUniversal and GE Capital.

-Under Welch's leadership, GE waged a twenty-year battle with the Environmental Protection Agency and New York State over polychlorinated biphenyls (PCBs) that the company dumped into the Hudson River at its capacitor products division plant in Hudson Falls, New York, an accusation that Jack Welsh stated multiple times as vastly overstated.
+Under Welch's leadership, GE waged a twenty-year battle with the Environmental Protection Agency and New York State over polychlorinated biphenyls (PCBs) that the company dumped into the Hudson River at its capacitor products division plant in Hudson Falls, New York, an accusation that Jack Welch stated multiple times as vastly overstated.

 Welch disputed scientists who classified PCBs as forever chemicals that can cause negative health consequences.
 The chemicals contaminated the aquifer beneath the plant to the point that the water was unusable for human consumption without treatment.
-New York State's Department of Environmental Consumption also advised people against eating fish from the river near the site.
+New York State's Department of Environmental Conservation also advised people against eating fish from the river near the site.
 He went on to call the Obama administration's prioritization of addressing climate change "radical behavior".